dcpedit/red-herring-build-guide/README.md

 ![r8](https://user-images.githubusercontent.com/800930/144701182-67c8341a-5e76-4710-a43c-32560f133122.jpg)

 #### Rev 2 Capslock
 The resistor and LED for rev 2 was moved up to the top of the PCB above the MCU, so look for the labels there.
 The kit may come with a 470Ω resistor, but you can test the brightness before soldering.
-I've found that with white colored LEDs, a higher resistance was needed to make it not as bright (ie. 10kΩ)
+I've found that with white colored LEDs, a higher resistance was needed to make it less bright (ie. 10kΩ)

 ![caps_lock_r2](https://user-images.githubusercontent.com/800930/156900795-03beda56-8229-49b9-a1f9-ccb663375e88.jpg)